Netherlands Economic Outlook

 Netherlands Economic News

-The NEVI manufacturing Purchasing Managers’ Index (PMI), co-produced with IHS Markit, came in at 60.4 points in October, inching up from the prior month’s 60.0 points.
+The NEVI manufacturing Purchasing Managers’ Index (PMI), co-produced with IHS Markit, came in at 62.5 points in January, the highest level in the history of the survey, and fractionally above the prior month’s level of 62.2.